 A bedtime routine with stories builds a foundation of phonics, new vocabulary, and reading comprehension for children.
 Plus, your reading encourages excitement for reading.

-We have read daily to our three kids from the time they were born until their decision to read on their own.
+We have read daily to our three kids from the time they were born and continued until their decision to read on their own.
 The most amazing part of this process is seeing their growth.
-We have growth in their understanding of words, letters, and language, all without them realizing.
+They have grown in their understanding of words, letters, and language, all without them realizing it.

-More specifically, books introduce kids to words and concepts, some of which are beyond normal everyday conversations you have with them.
+More specifically, books introduce kids to words and concepts, some of which are beyond the normal everyday conversations you have together.
 This jump-starts their ability to read and write in the future.

 When you read aloud to your kids, sometimes they watch your mouth move and form.
 When they listen to the tone of your voice, this helps with diction.
 Even at an early age, words on the pages start to form as memorization, all helping to improve their cognitive skills and language.